-- a) As a church school the Governors and Staff believe that a behaviour policy is an essential and integral part of school life, helping pupils to become effective and happy members of the school and of the wider community.
+- a) As a church school the governors and staff believe that a positive relationships and behaviour policy is an essential and integral part of school life, helping pupils to become effective, regulated and happy members of the school and of the wider community.

-- b) The whole-school approach to behaviour management ensures that every child, member of staff and parent is fully aware of acceptable standards of behaviour, positive rewards, and possible sanctions for contravening the established codes.
+- b) The whole-school approach to behaviour management ensures that every child, member of staff and family member is fully aware of acceptable standards of behaviour, positive rewards, and possible sanctions for contravening the established codes.

 - c) Our approach is informed by the following:

 - Paul Dix 'When the adults change, everything changes'

 - 6 Principles of nurture

 - Zones of regulation

 - Restorative justice approach

 - Promotion of good mental health practice

 - Growth mindset